JimmyNotJohn/Russian-Roulette/README.md

-# Russian-Roulette
+# Russian-Roulette By JimmyNotJohn is under A GNU v3.0
-Play Russian Roulette!